Read This First

 Prompt 5: How do economists test the efficacy of an economic system?

-The central claim is this: Economists use a variety of methods to test the efficacy of an economic system, focusing on how well the system meets its goals, such as economic growth, stability, efficiency, equity, and sustainability.
+In plain terms: Economists use a variety of methods to test the efficacy of an economic system, focusing on how well the system meets its goals, such as economic growth, stability, efficiency, equity, and sustainability.

 Economists collect and analyze data on various economic indicators, such as GDP growth, unemployment rates, inflation, income inequality, and productivity.
 Comparing these indicators across different countries or over time within the same country can provide insights into the efficacy of different economic systems or policies.